apiman/apiman/README.md

 ## 📖 Requirements

-- Java 11+.
+- Java 11+
-- Build time with tests: Docker or an equivalent container engine.
-This is for running tests with [testcontainers](https://www.testcontainers.org/supported_docker_environment/)).
-Naturally, if you're using an Apiman container, you'll need it for runtime too!
+- To build Apiman with tests: Docker or an equivalent container engine.
+This is for running tests with [testcontainers](https://www.testcontainers.org/supported_docker_environment/).
+- Naturally, if you're using an Apiman container, you'll need it for runtime too!

 ## 🏃‍♂️ Quickstart